ufora/ufora/doc/source/tutorials/onebox.rst

 Running pyfora on a Single Box
 ==============================

-You can easily run the :mod:`pyfora` backend locally on your machine using docker_.
+You can easily run the pyfora backend locally on your machine using docker_.
 Then you can connect pyfora to your local backend and start using it to speed up your python code.